Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

-I tend to make slow cooker beef chilli for the freezer on the same day as a spaghetti bolognese.
+I tend to make slow cooker beef chilli or Ninja Foodi beef chilli for the freezer on the same day as a spaghetti bolognese.
 This recipe uses most of the same ingredients.
 Then I will add kidney beans, chilli powder, garlic and paprika.

 I typically cook a chilli on a low slow heat, such as in a slow cooker, but it can be prepared on the hob or in the oven too.
 Chilli is a great freezer meal.
-Also, you can keep leftovers to use with rice, on tortilla chips, in wraps, and as a topping for a slow cooker jacket potato.
+Also, you can keep leftovers to use with rice, on tortilla chips, in tortilla wraps, and as a topping for an air fryer jacket potato.